 What are Hives?

-Before delving into the various hives treatment options, it’s important to understand hives, what causes them and the symptoms to watch out for if you think you may have hives.
-Hives, known as urticaria medically, is a skin reaction that involves an outbreak of reddish wheals or bumps.
-In most cases, this reaction occurs suddenly and often occurs due to an allergic reaction.
+Before delving into the various hives treatment options, it’s important to understand what hives are, what causes them, and the symptoms to watch out for if you think you may have hives.
+Urticaria, which is another name for hives, is a skin reaction that causes red bumps or wheals to appear.
+An allergic reaction is typically the cause of this, and it happens quickly.

-While hives may occur anywhere on the body, they generally start showing up on areas of the body that are covered, such as the stomach, rash on the neck, back, chest, upper thighs and upper arms.
-They may only be the size of a pencil eraser or they could be as large as a dinner plate.
-Sometimes hives even join, forming large plaques on the skin.
-Sometimes hives may only stick around for a few hours, but they could last 24 hours, or even longer.
+While hives may occur anywhere on the body, they generally start showing up on areas of the body that are covered, such as the stomach, rash on the neck, back, chest, upper thighs, and upper arms.
+They could be as small as a pencil eraser or as large as a dinner plate.
+Sometimes, hives even join together, forming large plaques on the skin.
+Sometimes, hives may only stick around for a few hours, but they could last 24 hours, or even longer.